redux-orm/redux-orm/README.md

 Methods:

-- `getFullEntities`: returns the `QuerySet` entities as an array of objects with the `id` attribute included.
+- `getPlainEntities`: returns the `QuerySet` entities as an array of objects with the `id` attribute included.
 - `count`: returns the number of entities in the `QuerySet`.
 - `exists`: return `true` if number of entities is more than 0, else `false`.
 - `filter`: returns a new `QuerySet` with the entities that pass the filter.